MINISIPSERVER

 1. Instruction

 In this document, we will describe how to build a virtual VoIP system with miniSIPServer cloud step by step.
-We assume you have learned some concepts about VoIP.
+We assume you know the basic concepts about VoIP.

 2. What's cloud VoIP?

 Sometimes we also name it as hosted-VoIP or virtual VoIP.
 In cloud VoIP system, "PBX" or "call server" is running on a cloud computer system.
 You don't need to purchase a hardware, such as PBX/PC/Server, to run and maintain it.
-You can setup a virtual PBX in our cloud.
-You will pay for what you use with rich services.
+You can setup a virtual PBX in the cloud.
 It is very flexible.

 "miniSIPServer cloud" is a kind of cloud VoIP system.
-You can treat it as some miniSIPServers running on a cloud computer system.
-Each customer will have his/her own virtual miniSIPServer.
-All operations are almost same with local miniSIPServer.
+You can treat it as some miniSIPServers running on a cloud system.
+Each customer uses his/her own virtual miniSIPServer.
+All operations are almost same as local miniSIPServer.

 3. Scenario

-Following figure describes a simple environment for small business or home based business.
+Following figure describes a simple network for small business or home based business.

 network

-In our demo scenario, the small company only has two members: Holly and G.T.
+In the demo scenario, the small company has two members: Holly and G.T.

 The company establishs connection with PSTN through a VOIP carrier's network.